craftpulse/craft-notifications/README.md

 ```

 ## Notification Events
-When a notification is sent, there are two events that get triggered, the `NotificationsService::EVENT_BEFORE_SEND` and `NotificationsService::EVENT_AFTER_SEND` which send a `rias\notifications\events\SendEvent` event.
+When a notification is sent, there are two events that get triggered, the `NotificationsService::EVENT_BEFORE_SEND` and `NotificationsService::EVENT_AFTER_SEND` which send a `percipioglobal\notifications\events\SendEvent` event.

 The `sendEvent` contains the following properties: